This article is part of a series, “Navigating the Complexities of Setting Up a Business in the USA”. View all the articles in the series here.

 Ready to launch your U.S. expansion?
 Reach out to our team today to learn how we can help support your operational planning efforts.

 Setting up a business in the U.S. requires thorough planning and an understanding of various regulatory and operational challenges.
 In this series, we will delve into specific aspects of this process, providing guidance and practical tips.
-Our next articles will explore the complexities of navigating states and local taxes.
+Our next article will explore the complexities of navigating states and local taxes.